Loc000Nguyen000/THM_WriteUp/Easy/Publisher/Publisher.md

 Choose an action for a container: 5
 Exiting...
 ```
 --> When we run container, it will start Docker list.
-We found the potential file /opt/run_container.
+We found the potential file /opt/run_container.sh

++ We can read